suncoast-devs/handbook/assignments/iteration-js.md

 5. Install the dependencies: `npm install`
 6. Open in your editor: `code .`
 7. Start the test runner: `npm test`
-8. Open `src/functions.test.js` and work on functions until tests pass.
+8. In VS Code, open the file: `src/functions.test.js` and work on functions until tests pass.
 9. Commit and push your work to GitHub.
 10. Turn in the URL to your GitHub repo.

 ## Explorer Mode

+- As you write each function and make them pass the `npm test` screen will show your progress.
-- All tests passing
+- Work until all the tests are passing

 ## Epic Mode